 Rachael Lee Harris spent her early childhood locked in an autistic fog.
-Rachael's determination to take her place in society led her down many paths, from beauty therapist to Catholic nun, from mother and wife to divorcee and working mum.
+Rachael's determination to take her place in society led her down many paths, from beauty therapist to Catholic nun, from wife and mother to working mum.
 Today, she is a psychotherapist specialising in helping others on the autism spectrum.

 "Do yourself a great favor and read this book!
 Rachael has written about her life in a candid, considered, and often beautifully whimsical way that is hugely enjoyable!
 I laughed out loud, I cried, and I felt inspired.
 Mothers of girls and women with Asperger's syndrome will especially love this book because Rachael is so eloquent in her descriptions about having Asperger's syndrome, and she is a great role model to inspire all girls and women on the spectrum.
 But the book has a broader appeal also.
 Read the book to celebrate with Rachael the gorgeous diversity of humankind.
 She has a fascinating story to tell and she is a wonderful example to all of us in how to live."